3 Steps to Reduce Bias in Your Remote Hiring Process

 One Harvard research study that looked at blind orchestra auditions and found that removing the identity of the orchestrators—and just purely listening to the sound of the auditions—made it 50% more likely that a woman would advance to the finals.
 You can apply the same level of fairness to your screening technique.

-In an increasingly competitive hiring climate, you can’t afford to turn candidates away based on unconscious bias.
-We’ve narrowed down the best practices that have been proven to proven to pinpoint common biases and eliminate them systematically at the first step of the interview….and help you hire faster.
+In the remote hiring process, you can’t afford to turn candidates away based on unconscious bias.
+We’ve narrowed down the best practices that have been proven to proven to pinpoint common biases and eliminate them systematically at the first step of the hiring process….and help you hire faster.

 It’s a simple step, but also one of the most overlooked.
 Before you can find someone to fill a role, you and your team must be in full alignment of what exactly this role entails.
 If you think about it, every team member has a specific function, which in turn impacts the interactions they’ll have with this candidate.
 Everyone may have completely different ideas of what the person should do.
 Without a clear picture of what you’re looking for, your team members may be using different measuring sticks for your candidates.

-For technical roles, tools vary…and often quick to change.
-Assessing core, fundamental, problem-solving skills as a standard baseline is a good way to identify high-quality candidates while creating a standard way to evaluate all candidates.
+For technical roles, tools vary—and are often quick to change.
+Assessing core, fundamental, problem solving skills as a standard baseline is a good way to identify high-quality candidates.
+It also helps to standardize the way you evaluate all candidates.

-The average interview process today is left unstructured.
+The average remote hiring process today is left unstructured.
 You might have one developer ask whiteboard interview questions, while another VP takes them to lunch and learns more about their ability to think through scaling problems.
-By standardizing your process and allowing each candidate (regardless of ethnicity, gender, etc.) to take the same assessment…at least at the first step of the interview…you create more opportunities for people to showcase their skills equally.
+By standardizing your process and allowing each candidate (regardless of ethnicity, gender, etc.) to take the same assessment—at least at the first step of the hiring process—you create more opportunities for people to showcase their skills equally.